Solo female travel in Israel may seem like an unusual choice. This is not the most common travel destination for independent female adventurers.

 Falling in Love with Israel

-I spent just over two weeks travelling through Israel.
-This experience has been one of my favourite travel adventures so far.
-That is saying something considering the fact that I have been to almost 50 countries!
+I spent over a month traveling through Israel.
+This experience has been one of my favorite travel adventures so far.
+That is saying something considering the fact that I have been to 51 countries!

 Israel has a little something for everyone.
 The country is a fabulous mixture of ancient tradition meets contemporary living.
 Here, glittering modern cities sit against a backdrop of rugged desert terrain, dramatic canyons, and rolling green hills.

 This little country is steeped in history and religion, but regardless of your beliefs and affiliations, you will find something to love about Israel.

 Is solo female travel in Israel safe?
 Generally speaking, yes.

 Israel is often in the media for all of the wrong reasons.
 When you are constantly hearing negative things about a country, it can lead you to believe that it is not safe.
 Life in Israel is just like everywhere else 99% of the time.